Texas und Seine Revolution

-Texas und Seine Revolution is an account of the Texas Revolution written by Herman Ehrenberg and published in 1843.
+Texas und seine Revolution (English: "Texas and Its Revolution") is an account of the Texas Revolution written by Herman Ehrenberg and published in 1843.
 It was reprinted in 1844 as Der Freiheitskampf in Texas im Jahre 1836 and in 1845 as Fahrten und Schicksale eines Deutschen in Texas.

-The book was translated into English, heavily edited, and published in 1935 as With Milam and Fannin: Adventures of a German Boy in Texas' Revolution.
+The book was first translated into English in 1925.
+In 1935 it was translated again and edited into a book for children titled With Milam and Fannin: Adventures of a German Boy in Texas' Revolution.
+The original version was newly translated in 2021 as Inside the Texas Revolution: The Enigmatic Memoir of Herman Ehrenberg.

+Historian James E. Crisp calls the book "the longest and most vivid eyewitness account of the revolt by a Texan soldier".

 Background

-Herman Ehrenberg was born in Germany in 1816 and immigrated to the United States in 1834.
-Days after his arrival in New Orleans in 1835, Ehrenberg joined a militia group known as the New Orleans Greys.
+Herman Ehrenberg was born in Germany in 1816 and immigrated to the United States in 1834.Brands, p.
+291. Days after his arrival in New Orleans in 1835, Ehrenberg joined a militia group known as the New Orleans Greys.
 He claimed to be the third volunteer for the Greys, and he was most likely the youngest member.
 Ehrenberg participated in several battles in 1835 and 1836 and was taken prisoner by Mexican troops and survived an execution.
 He kept a diary of his adventures but abandoned the book after his escape from the Mexican troops.

 Ehrenberg was given an honorable discharge from the Texian Army on June 2, 1836.
 He returned to Germany and enrolled at Freiburg University to study mining.
 In the early 1840s he worked at University of Halle, teaching English.
 Sometime in the late 1830s or early 1840s, Ehrenberg wrote an account of his service during the Texas Revolution.